dkwolf1/Brink-PCB/README.md

 To compile the sketch with MQTT support, define the `USE_MQTT` flag.
 The simplest way in the Arduino IDE is to add `#define USE_MQTT` near the top of `BrinkWTW.ino` before compiling.
-When the flag is omitted, the sketch is built without the MQTT client and no additional libraries are required.
+When the flag is omitted, the sketch is built without the MQTT client, and no additional libraries are required.

 ## Web interface